haagenson/kotlin-solid-curriculum/README.md

 - Red (write a failing test)
 - Green (make it pass the simplest way)
 - Refactor (make it SOLID)

-## What about YAGNI?

-YAGNI stands for "Ya Ain't Gonna Need It" and it's a great way to keep big-design-upfront tendencies in check.

-Some people confuse "good design" with "building for every possible case upfront."

-SOLID attempts to solve this tension by giving you simple techniques to make it easy to change your code later.

-So you only ever build exactly what you need right now.
-But you build it in a way that tomorrow it will be easy to extend.

-## Where to start?

-The two most important principles to master are Single Responsibility (SRP) and Open/Closed (OCP) which is what this workshop will focus on.

-## Single Responsibility (SRP)

-> A class should have only one reason to change.

-Note that this does _not_ say "a class should only do one thing".

-Some things to watch out for:

-- Mixing plumbing with business logic
-- IO operations

-Imagine you have code that:

-- Reads configuration values from a configuration file
-- Uses the configured values to perform a calculation

-There are many reasons the configuration code could change:

-- Variables could be added/changed/removed from the configuration
-- The location of the configuration file could change
-- The format of the configuration file could change
-- The way configuration is loaded could change (e.g. it could come from a database, environment variables, etc.)

-Then there are reasons that the calculation code could change:

-- PO changes business rules in a user stories

-Decoupling IO is so common that there are dedicated techniques like [functional core, imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell).

-Here are a few ways you can determine if a class violates SRP:

-**Analyze code** - Look at a class (or method/function), and ask yourself "what are all the reasons this code could change?"

-Then see if those reasons all highly-related.

-For example if you have a class that parses emails using the SMTP protocol.
-The code:

-- parses to/from information
-- parses various email body types (multipart bodies, text, HTML etc...)
-- parses DKIM information

-What would make this code change:
-- Change to the SMTP spec around to/from information
-- Change to the SMTP spec around headers
-- Change to the SMTP spec around encryption
-- The HTML spec could change

-This class could have 50 methods and be 400 lines long and might not violate SRP.
-Probably the HTML parsing stuff goes into a separate class(es).

-**Git History** - Look at your git history for a class.
-Are all the commit messages related to the same thing?

-If you have multiple commits related to different types of changes, maybe this class violates SRP.

-**Reasonable people can disagree**

-As the complexity of the system grows, the scope of what a single reason is to change grows smaller and smaller.

-This requires judgement, and tradeoff decisions.

-### How to fix SRP

-- Extract method (names become more specific)
-- Extract class

-May involve creating new packages, organizing code differently.
-Basically copy/paste.

-## Open Closed Principle (OCP)

 ## Resources